zhaomh1998/InstaFurniture/README.md

 So that I can help find buyers who are interested in my used furniture and sell them, minimize the cost of disposing used furniture and protect the environment

 ```

-README with (1) the names and UNIs of all team members and (2) instructions to run and test your product.
-User stories written in Cucumber for the most basic features of your product.
-RSpec tests for the code written.
-Working SaaS prototype that passes the user stories and RSpec tests.
-Heroku deployment link.
-Code (Github repository link).
-Any additional materials you would like to submit.